precice/micro-manager/docs/configuration.md

 | `load_balancing`                  | Set to `true` to dynamically balance simulations for parallel runs.
 See [load balancing settings](#load-balancing) below.                                                                                                                                                                           | `false`       |
 | `mappings`                        | Optional interpolation of results.
 Set to list of mapping configurations.
 See below for further details.                                                                                                                                                                                            | `[]`          |

-Adaptivity can optionally interpolate results using RBF interpolation.
-For any subset of `write_data_names` fields, a function can be defined from `read_data_names` to `write_data_names`.
+Results of inactive simulations can be interpolated from active simulations using radial basis function interpolation.
+For data in `write_data_names`, a function can be defined from `read_data_names` to `write_data_names`.
 When using multiple functions, their interpolation target, i.e., fields of `write_data_names` must be mutually disjunct.
 Mappings can be defined as: